VTHokiEE/msw2Pdf/README.md

 - Mac (OSX)

   Extract the app from the dmg
+    Please note that downloading the dmg will cause the application to be quarentined.
+To run the app please use the following command:

+    `sudo xattr -rds com.apple.quarantine ./msw2Pdf.app`

   Open the msw2Pdf app

   Enter the thread url and press generate